Avi-Kenny/SimEngine/docs/docs/function-reference/set_config.md

 seed is specified, then consecutive runs of the same simulation with the same seed will lead to identical results (under normal circumstances).
-If a seed was not set in advance by the user, <span class="pkg">SimEngine</span> will set a random seed, which can later be retrieved using the vars function.
+If a seed was not set in advance by the user, <span class="pkg">SimEngine</span> will set a random seed, which can later be retrieved using the <span style='font-family:&quot;SFMono-Regular&quot;,Menlo,Consolas,Monospace; font-size:0.85em'>vars</span>
+function.
 See details for further info.</p>
 </td></tr>
 </table>